 Why Are So Many Quilt Blocks Called "Someone's Choice"? (+ How to Make Squire Smith's Choice)

-What Does "Choice" Mean in a Vintage Quilt Block Name?
+What Does “Choice” Mean in a Quilt Block Name?

 Why Are There So Many “Choice” Quilt Blocks?

-Squire Smith's Choice is a late Victorian-era quilt block, first documented in 1899, and it is gorgeous.
+The Squire Smith’s Choice quilt block is a late Victorian-era design first documented in 1899.

-But "Squire" was also used as a genuine given name in the 1800s, especially across the rural South and Midwest.
-There may have been a real man named Squire Smith — someone beloved enough that a quilter decided to stitch his name into a block that has now survived for more than 125 years.
+But Squire was also used as a given name, especially in parts of the rural South and Midwest.
+So there may have been a real man named Squire Smith whose name was stitched into quilt history through this block.

 How to Make Squire Smith's Choice — Step by Step